Palashio/libra/info/Reference Manual.md

 CNNHyperModel.__init__(self, input_shape, num_classes)
 ```

-Initializes the hyperparameter model class for convolutional neural network tuning
+Initializes the hyperparameter model class for neural network tuning

 *Parameters --*

 input_shape: `numpy.array`

-Array of dimensional shape needed to fit data into the convolutional neural network model (is assumed to be of a 4-D variety)
+Array of dimensional shape needed to fit data into the neural network model (is assumed to be of a 4-D variety)

 num_classes: `int`